TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

-TYPO3 would not exist without the dedication and vision of Kasper Skårhøj and without the tireless work of all community members, especially the TYPO3 core team.
+TYPO3 would not exist without the dedication and vision of Kasper Skårhøj and without the tireless work of all community members, especially the TYPO3 Core Team.
 Here, we specifically want to thank the members who discovered and implemented many future-proof technologies for TYPO3 v6.
 Extbase would not be possible without this inspiration and these guidelines.

-Also when creating the book, we had generous support: a thank you goes to Patrick Lobacher, as he wrote the section about Object Oriented Programming.
+Also, when creating the book, we had generous support: a thank you goes to Patrick Lobacher, as he wrote the section about Object Oriented Programming.

-Our special thanks goes to our editors, Alexandra Follenius and Inken Kiupel, who gave us a lot of feedback and comments to our texts, and thus had a great impact on the creating of this book.
-Also we want to thank the many unknown helping hands at O'Reilly, who ultimately created this book.
+Our special thanks go to our editors, Alexandra Follenius and Inken Kiupel, who gave us a lot of feedback and comments on our texts, and thus had a significant impact on the creating of this book.
+Also, we want to thank the many unknown helping hands at O'Reilly, who ultimately created this book.